xiaoyunxxy/backdoor-stealthiness/README.md

 | ---------------------------------------------------------| ------------- | --------------- |
 | L1/L2/Linf norm, MSE, PSNR, SSIM, LPIPS, IS, pHash and SAM  | SS, DSWD and **CDBI** | UCLC, TAC and **TUP**

-The two stealthiness metrics in bold have been newly introduced in my thesis.
+The two stealthiness metrics in bold have been newly introduced in the paper.

 ## Requirements
 In Python version 3.12.1, run the following command to install the required packages: